 But yesterday the real show was Ruby-crowned Kinglets, so that is what I focused on - so to speak.
 They are small, twitchy and can be difficult.
 Mostly they seemed to be in the evergreens right beside me, impossible to photograph, but it was nice to get so many good looks at them in the open.
 I did not catch one flashing up his little ruby flare.
 That is more of a breeding territorial thing, not something to be wasted in migration.
 They are in transit, just passing through.
 Oakwood is a motel stop on the highway to northern Minnesota or more likely Canada.

 To say Jeffrey Bock "touched up" the blue panel paint may be the understatement of the decade.
 He mixed a match for the existing translucent blue panel and went into the paint booth with two air brushes, blue in one hand and clear in the other.
-He blended them as he sprayed, repairing faded and gouged paint and fading it into the existing paint.
-The end three inches of the downtube panel and most of the seattube panel are still original paint.
-After applying the decals he went back over the panels with a soft clearcoat to match the sheen of the existing green paint.
+Blending them as he sprayed, he repaired the faded and gouged paint and blended it into the existing paint.
+The end 1 1/2" of the downtube panel and most of the seat tube panel are still original paint.
+There was a dark thin "ghost" at the ends of the panels where we surmised there had been a "world stripes" transfer that Galmozzi favored.
+After applying the decals Jeff went back over the panels with a soft clearcoat, matching the sheen of the existing green paint.

 The bicycle came to me with a small front stub fender.
 The remaining fenders were left in an Italian garage or barn decades ago.
-My fenders are reproductions made in Japan by Honjo, with that same profile (and Italian style wishbone stays).
+The fenders are Honjo reproductions with the same profile and Italian style wishbone stays.
 Jeff Bock blended three green paints to achieve the match to the frame paint - an interesting task, as the original green has faded to different tones all over the frame.
 So he was matching to an average?

 It does not show well in this photo, but there are faded sections of a blue pinstripe.
 Matching that stub fender, John Parker will paint a blue pinstripe at the color break.
 In this day and age how many people have the skillset to paint a thin curving pinstripe freehand?
-After Parker has finished, Jeff will apply a crest decal on the rear fender in the same location as the vintage Cinelli fenders, which are our only frame of reference.
-Then he will mask off the aluminum and apply a soft clear-coat.
+After Parker finished, Jeff applied a crest decal on the rear fender in the same location as the vintage Cinelli fenders, which were our only frame of reference.

 I'm cleaning and polishing wheels, brakesets, pedals, etc. We are getting closer.